FourThievesVinegar/simple-melting-point-tester/README.md

 # Simple Melting Point Tester (or "SMelter")

-The Simple Melting Point Tester ("SMelter" for short) is an open-source, DIY melting point tester that people can assemble with parts available online.
+The Simple Melting Point Tester ("SMelter" for short) is an open-source, DIY melting point tester that you can assemble with parts available online.
 It is intended to provide people with a rudimentary but robust way to test the purity of substances.

 <IMG ALT="Simple Melting Point Tester fully assembled" SRC="./docs/media/simple-melting-point-tester.png" width="1000" />